The next wave of communication to members about reform

 Health reform, the move toward consumerism, and the transition to a more retail-oriented health plan market give health plans an opportunity to assess their current approach to member communications and to begin to use communications as a strategic differentiator.
 As consumers begin to have more choice in their health insurance coverage, it is critical that health plans provide an excellent member experience to help drive loyalty.
 A targeted and impactful communication strategy can differentiate health plans and distinguish an organization from its competitors.
-Communications, therefore, should be a core part of a health plan’s reform strategy, and health plans should consider who the target audiences are and how communications can influence bottom-line results (such as new member acquisition or increased retention).
+Communications, therefore, should be a core part of a health plan’s reform strategy, and health plans should consider who the target audiences are and how communications can influence bottom-line results, such as new member acquisition or increased retention.

-We are in a period of constant flux, and health plans have many action items on their “to do” lists.
-Some health plans prioritize those items that are compliance-related and come with a due date — however, it is important to also think more broadly and to dedicate time, resources, and funds toward communicating with members about reform.
+We are in a period of constant flux, and health plans have many action items on their "to do" lists.
+Some health plans prioritise those items that are compliance-related and come with a due date – however, it is important to also think more broadly and to dedicate time, resources, and funds toward communicating with members about reform.
 Health plans should: